A word about security

 It's possible that you encounter a problem with the Helper when executing actions or running the termination script in specific use cases like prestage enrolments.
 When such problems arise, the logs print a "Couldn't get 'secCode' message.

 To prevent the problem, it's possible to install the weak helper which will not check the connection.
 When doing so, it's your responsibility to remove the Helper once the onboarding is over.
-To use the weak helper, add the
+To use the weak helper, download the octo-helper-weak.pkg from the downloads page.

 Neverless, if Octory is uninstalled, the Helper should also be removed from the system, as it would be useless and a potential threat that can be avoided.